BartCzech/Ruby/README.md

 I've become proficient in using Git for version control.
 This allows me to collaborate effectively with other developers and contribute to projects seamlessly.

 ### Test-Driven Development (TDD)
 I've adopted a test-driven development (TDD) approach, leveraging the RSpec testing framework.
-This ensures that my code is robust, maintainable, and thoroughly tested.
-The Connect Four project, developed following TDD principles, exemplifies my commitment to delivering high-quality software.